port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/set-catalog-rbac.md

 - Create a fully read-only view for a developer;
 - etc.

-## Set access controls to catalog data
+## Set global access controls to catalog data

 The default permissions assigned to every blueprint upon creation specify that users with the admin role, and users with the specific blueprint moderator role, can perform any action over a blueprint.

-It is also possible to assign more granular permissions controls on **entities**:
+It is also possible to assign global granular permissions controls on **entities**:

 <Tabs groupId="permission" defaultValue="create" values={[
 {label: "Create (register)", value: "create"},